chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/composition-testing.md

 ![](/ui-testing-handbook/tasklist-stories.gif)

 So far, we’ve only dealt with components that accept data and callbacks via props.
 Things get trickier when your component is wired up to an API or has internal state.
-Next we'll look at how to isolate and test such connected components.
+Next, we'll look at how to isolate and test such connected components.

 ### Stateful composite components